 Knowing when you can’t sell, or shouldn’t sell, is every bit as important as clinching another lucrative sale.
-If your prospect has spent too much time deliberating over your product, or if you feel they’re not a right fit for your product, it’s time to move on.
+If your prospect has spent too much time deliberating over your product, or if you feel they’re not the right fit for your product, it’s time to move on.
 Your time is better spent elsewhere, seeking out those prospects who really are a mutual fit.
-Top CRM software, like Teamgate, help you to prospect for right-fit leads; saving you time, effort and money into the bargain.
+Top CRM software, like Teamgate, helps you to prospect for right-fit leads; saving you time, effort and money into the bargain.

 Sales reps who are ‘doing the figures’ are quite often over-selling, much to the detriment of both the customer and the sales rep’s company.
 Selling bad-fit products, selling without integrity, and selling without honesty are some of the worst things that any sales rep will ever do in order to capture a sale.
 Smart CRM management software and personal intuition can help avoid these damaging scenarios and help drive you faster towards the desired outcome.